Families as Mentors

 Core Function: Professional Training

-The Families as Mentors (FAM) Program enhances the trainees' understanding of the family experience of raising a child with a neurodevelopmental disability.
-Trainees learn directly from families through extended interactions and experiences that take place in the family's home and community.
-Trainees are matched with a family for a minimum of three visits, which may include events like a family outing, a therapy appointment, or a birthday party.
+The Families as Mentors (FAM) Program enhances the fellows' understanding of the family experience of raising a child with a neurodevelopmental disability.
+Fellows learn directly from families through extended interactions and experiences that take place in the family's home and community.
+Fellows are matched with a family for a minimum of three visits, which may include events like a family outing, a therapy appointment, or a birthday party.
 Trainee learning objectives for this experience include:

 1) To view families as teachers;